Emory-CBIS/MultiView.LOCUS/README.md

 Example outputed components, the first second rows represent the view 1 and view 2 resepctively.
 As in our component number specification, the first two columns represent the common sources, and rest columns represent the view-specific sources.
 <img src="Fig/multi_view_annotated.png" width="1100" height="400" align="center"/>

+---

+### Citation
+If you use this software or the associated methods in your research, please cite:

+Yang, G., Wang, Y., Lukemire, J., & Guo, Y. **Investigating Neural Circuits Underlying Multi-View Brain Connectome using Multi-View LOCUS.** *Department of Biostatistics and Bioinformatics, Emory University.* (Unpublished manuscript 2026+).